 7. High Levels of Sensitivity

 People with BPD may have high levels of sensitivity to the emotions of those around them.
-This hypersensitivity may make your partner highly attuned to your emotions, even when you are not intending to directly and openly communicate them.
-You may need to continue to work on your communication skills to effectively handle your partner’s questions and concerns about your own feelings.
+This hypersensitivity may make them highly attuned to a partner’s emotions, even when the partner is directly or openly communicating with them.
+The partner may need to continue to work on their communication skills to effectively handle constant questions and concerns about their feelings.

 8. No Such Thing as a “Little” Argument

 A simple argument will hardly ever feel small or inconsequential to your BPD partner.
-These can trigger their fear of abandonment and rejection, causing the BPD person to have an emotional meltdown where they may lash out, blow up in a fit of rage, or even self-harm.3
+Conflict can trigger their fear of abandonment and rejection, causing the BPD person to have an emotional meltdown.
+They may lash out, blow up in a fit of rage, or even engage in self-harm.3

-Keep in mind that this will likely recur, so being emotionally understanding of your partner’s BPD can help.
-Additionally, setting fair fighting rules can assist you both in keeping these discussions civilized and hopefully productive.
-While it’s important to support your BPD partner and try to improve the relationship, remember that any unhealthy and abusive type of communication is unacceptable.3
+Keep in mind that this will likely recur, so being emotionally understanding of a partner’s BPD can help.
+Additionally, setting fair fighting rules can assist both partners in keeping these discussions civilized and hopefully productive.
+While it’s important to support a BPD partner and try to improve the relationship, remember that any unhealthy and abusive type of communication is unacceptable.3

 9. Ineffective Ways of Meeting Needs